-No runner can steal or advance to home plate on a catcher past ball.
+No runner can steal or advance to home plate on a catcher passed ball.
 This also applies when there are bases loaded, two outs and a 3-2 count when runners traditionally break for the next base.
 If a batter swings and misses for a third strike and the catcher drops the ball it is consider a third out, strike out with the ball dead and the inning over.

 2.7: Crossover players rule:

 All teams must have a minimum of eight rostered players at the start of the game for the game to count as an official win.
 A manager anticipating a shortage of players may pick up one or two crossover players (up to a lineup of ten only) to augment their game day lineup.
 If a team cannot field eight original team players…the game will be played but considered an official forfeit.
 Any manager using crossover players must start the game using ALL original team members first (a crossover cannot start in front of a team player).
 The only exception is a crossover player filling the catcher position where there are limited or no options for team players to fill this skill position.
 Crossover players are not allowed to pitch unless mutually agreed upon by both mangers prior to the game.
 All crossover players shall bat at the end of the batting order.

 In addition to crossover players rule 2.7, the following applies to Maine Woods 60.

 MW60 crossover players need to be at least 55 years of age or older.

 Every effort will be made to recruit crossover players from the current MW60 teams before picking up a MW45 crossover player.

 Only if a team is in jeopardy of forfeiting or in need of a catcher can they recruit a MW45 crossover player who is younger than 55 years old.